 Only 35% of Malawian children complete primary school.
-Although primary education is free, poverty, crowded classrooms and lack of resources lead to a high drop-out rate.
+Although primary education is free, poverty, crowded classrooms and lack of resources has lead to a high drop-out rate.

 VSO works with the Government of Malawi, schools and teachers to improve access to quality education for all children.
 We do this by helping develop better policies and learning environments.

 VSO’s Unlocking Talent project provides schools in Malawi with solar-powered tablet technology programmed with bespoke local-language apps for numeracy and literacy.
 We train teachers to use the technology in their classes and support their pupils to develop these vital skills through simple, engaging lessons.